Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 }
 ```

-If we instead had an _optional_ field that became _required_ in a later version of the API, the generated code for `ConvertToStorage()` would become simpler as the check for **nil** would not be needed.
+If we instead had an _optional_ property that became _required_ in a later version of the API, the generated code for `ConvertToStorage()` would become simpler as the check for **nil** would not be needed.

 ## Version Map